FerhatYilmaz1986/Big-data-spark/README.md

    - DataSet (2015)
      - Internally rows, externally JVM objects
      - Type safe + fast
      - But slower than DF.
 Not as good for interactive analysis
+### Spark & Clusters:
+   Spark supports the following resource/cluster managers:
+   - Spark Standalone – a simple cluster manager included with Spark
+   - Apache Mesos – a general cluster manager that can also run Hadoop applications
+   - Apache Hadoop YARN – the resource manager in Hadoop
+   - Kubernetes – an open source system for automating deployment, scaling, and management of containerized applications
+   - Spark also has a local mode, where the driver and executors run as threads on your computer instead of a cluster, which is useful for developing your applications from a personal computer.

 ### Important Terms:
    - RDD : Resilient Distributed Dataset
    - Transformation : Spark operation that produces an RDD